Are Salvage Cars a Good Idea?

 Salvage cars typically sell at 5% to 10% below market value, yet they are usually accompanied by a hoard of obstacles involving insurance and financing, and quality and safety.

 After a car is considered totaled it faces two possibilities: a salvage certificate that prevents it from being registered, driven, or sold as-is, or it is rebuilt and remarketed as a salvage car.
-The first group of vehicles end up at auctions for car rebuilders or junk yards.
+The first group of vehicles end up at auctions or junk yards.
 The salvage cars that make it on the market are those that have been rebuilt and have passed inspections, which vary from state to state.
 These cars are issued a title that indicates they are salvage vehicles.

 The functionality and safety of these cars is so unpredictable that it is generally recommended to avoid salvage titles whenever possible.
 The “savings” generally do not outweigh the drawbacks of owning such a car.
 If you are tempted to purchase a vehicle with a salvage title, there are several things you should know.